 The SBA views companies which have explicit plans and activities related to discontinuation of active business operations as meeting the PFIA definition of substantial action.
-For all identified companies, the SBA will request information detailing what a company has actually done, if anything, to discontinue its active business operations or if it has pursued humanitarian efforts (applicable to Sudan only).
+For all identified companies, the SBA will request information detailing company actions to discontinue its active business operations, or details regarding humanitarian efforts (applicable to Sudan only).